Hope, life and who we were meant to be.

 Even another executive, also with a large international financial institution, (think global), wants to open an antique furniture store.

-And even another executive, with a separate international company, (maybe the color orange comes to mind), told me, “I am drowning in my work and in my life.
+And even another executive, with a separate international company, told me, “I am drowning in my work and in my life.
 I am wasting the years and I want to be out there where people are, serving them, helping them to be more successful.”

 If I have anything to say or write at all, it is this.